vesperphp/documentation/README.md

 <a href="https://packagist.org/packages/vesperphp/elemental"><img src="https://img.shields.io/packagist/v/vesperphp/elemental?style=for-the-badge" alt="Latest Stable Version"></a>
 <a href="https://packagist.org/packages/vesperphp/elemental"><img src="https://img.shields.io/packagist/l/vesperphp/elemental?style=for-the-badge" alt="License"></a>

+## Getting started

+- Installation with Composer
+- Setting up your project
+- Walktrough

 ## Elemental

 Elemental is the core of Vesper PHP.
 This folder can be updated in newer versions so making changes within these files is not recommended.